In this article:

 Resist the temptation to pick or pop pustules as it can cause further inflammation and can even scar your skin.

-Nodules or cysts are hard, painful, and deep-seated blemishes that can severely damage the skin tissue and cause long-lasting scars even after they heal.
+Nodules are hard, painful, and deep-seated blemishes that can severely damage the skin tissue and cause long-lasting scars even after they heal.

 It is becoming clearer through studies that dairy products, particularly skim milk, and foods with a high glycemic index or glycemic load can aggravate acne.